Learn With MIDI

 For non-mobile, computer use you may want to check out Rosegarden and VLC Media Player, which are both free and work on different computer operating systems.

 A MIDI player needs a soundfont file to know what the instruments sound like.
-Most come with built-in soundfont files for piano and other instruments, but they won't know about pipe band drums and bagpipes, and they will not work with our band MIDI files.
-So, once your midi player is downloaded and installed, you will need a soundfont file to play the sounds of the drums and pipes (chanter only so far).
+You will need our soundfont file to play the sounds of the drums and pipes.

 Please note this sound font file won't work with any non-band midi files.